brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 An analyst performed indicator pivoting by searching for a malicious file hash in VirusTotal, discovering other files with the same hash and identifying related command and control server addresses.

+### Intermediaries
+**Definition:**
+Intermediaries are systems such as proxies, VPNs, or botnets used by attackers to hide their identity or redirect traffic.

+**Example Usage:**
+The attacker connected through a series of Intermediaries to mask their real IP address.

 ### Intrusion Set
 **Definition:**